-- The two cities of San Jose del Cabo (the seat of Los Cabos) and Cabo San Lucas (the southernmost city in Los Cabos) are the largest in Los Cabos.
+- The cities of San Jose del Cabo (the seat of Los Cabos) and Cabo San Lucas (the southernmost city in Los Cabos) are the two largest in Los Cabos.
 The latter is what most Americans are referring to when they say “Cabo.”

-The beauty of the Baja California Peninsula is almost surreal.
+The beauty of the Baja California Peninsula is surreal.
 From the iconic Arch at Land’s End in Cabo San Lucas to cruising the Sea of Cortez to endless cactus-laden arroyos, visitors here could spend a month and barely scratch the surface.

 Even if you’re prepared to dodge the heavy-handed tourist experiences in the heart of the city, it’s inevitable that you’ll want an escape.
 When that day comes, it’s worth renting a car (dirt-cheap in this part of Mexico) and heading out of town.
-Just 10 minutes north of downtown Cabo San Lucas lies an impossibly barren, but beautiful, landscape of arroyos (an arid or semi-arid creek bed); towering, 30-foot cardón cacti; and tropical birds and wildlife not found anywhere else in Mexico.
-There are plenty of hiking and mountain biking opportunities in this part of the state, and you’re often guaranteed to have the trails all to yourself.
+Just 10 minutes north of downtown Cabo San Lucas lies an impossibly barren, but beautiful landscape of arroyos (an arid or semi-arid creek bed); towering, 30-foot cardón cacti; and tropical birds and wildlife found nowhere else in Mexico.
+There are plenty of hiking and mountain biking opportunities in this part of the state, too, and you’re often guaranteed to have the trails all to yourself.

 Of course, sometimes the best way to see a destination is to escape to the surrounding water.
 As Cabo San Lucas straddles the southern tip of the Baja California Peninsula, there’s no shortage of adventurous opportunities.
 Jacques Cousteau once dubbed the Sea of Cortez “the aquarium of the world” because of its immense biodiversity.
 There are more species of marine life here than anywhere else on earth.
 On a single boat trip, visitors can see giant manta rays, sea lions, humpback whales breaching, massive schools of endemic reef fish, and flying mobulas (rays that actually leap out of the water).
 This all translates to some of the best diving and snorkeling in North America.

-If you’re just looking to tool around for a few hours on the water rather than in it, Cabo Outfitters is a one-stop eco-shop for water-related excursions.
+If you’re just looking to tool around for a few hours on the water rather than in it, Cabo Outfitters is a one-stop eco-shop for water excursions.
 They offer everything from hourly equipment rentals to multi-day kayaking tours of Santa Maria Bay and Chileno Bay.
 The shallow waters of Los Chopitos are another great launch point.
 Here, the glass-like surface all but guarantees up-close fish encounters that’ll make you feel like you’re snorkeling.

 Cabo San Lucas’ roots as a hard-partying tourist destination are still evident in its downtown core.
 Most resort-goers fancy a night out at the likes of Cabo Wabo (with the hopes of seeing founder Sammy Hagar take the stage) or Happy Ending Cantina (the T-shirts are practically required souvenirs for visitors).
 From there, the nightlife radiates outward in concentric circles of lesser-known, but just as tequila-soaked dive bars.
 If endless happy hours are your thing, you’ll find them, and an all-night pub crawl is likely to be measured in feet rather than city blocks.
 If not, the quieter — dare we say more responsible — section of town starts outside this radius, so you’ll know where to go and where to avoid.

 Cabo’s culinary scene is, of course, heavily inspired by traditional Mexican cuisine.
 However, the Baja California Peninsula also leans on fresh, Pacific seafood to color its dishes.
-Sushi is an integral part of not just of the food, but of the culture as a whole.
+Sushi is an integral part of not just the food, but of the culture as a whole.